Chewbotcca/IRC/README.md

 ### Install extremely lazily

-If you simply run `ruby bot.rb`, a GUI will help you install all the gems needed.
+If you simply run `ruby setup.rb`, a GUI will help you setup the bot!

 ### Install via `gem install`